manytask/checker/docs/3_plugins.md

         )
 ```

-> ![important]
+!!! important
-> The Plugin must implement `verbose` functionality!
+    The Plugin must implement `verbose` functionality!
-> If `verbose` is `True` the plugin should provide all info and possible debug info.
+    If `verbose` is `True` the plugin should provide all info and possible debug info.
-> If `verbose` is `False` the plugin should provide only public-friendly info, e.g. excluding private test output.
+    If `verbose` is `False` the plugin should provide only public-friendly info, e.g. excluding private test output.

-> ![note]
+!!! note
-> It is a nice practice to write a small tests for your custom plugins to be sure that it works as expected.
+    It is a nice practice to write a small tests for your custom plugins to be sure that it works as expected.